-To graduate in four years normally requires that BSc Specialization students take the usual full course load of $\star 30$ in each Fall/Winter of the program.
-Students who wish to extend their programs are still expected to complete at least $\star 24$ in each Fall/Winter of the program.
+To graduate in four years normally requires that BSc Specialization students take the usual full course load of ★30 in each Fall/Winter of the program.
+Students who wish to extend their programs are still expected to complete at least ★24 in each Fall/Winter of the program.
+Exceptions to course load requirements must be approved in advance each year by the Department and the Faculty Office.
 (See Time Limits for Completion of Program below.)